Extreme Points in Multi-Dimensional Screening: Proofs

 \begin{proof} Fix any $V\in \underline{\und}\mathcal{V}$.
 We show the claim by constructing a convergent sequence of points in $\mathcal{V}$ that are convex combinations of points in $\exp_+\mathcal{V}$ with limit $V$.

 For $\varepsilon\geq 0$, let

 Up to renormalization, these functions are essentially bounded probability densities that are uniformly bounded away from zero.
-By the Banach-Alaoglu theorem, $F_\varepsilon$ is weak*-compact because it is a weak*-closed subset of the dual unit ball.\footnote{Recall that by the Riesz representation theorem, every continuous linear functional on $L^1(\Theta)$ can be represented by a function in $L^\infty(\Theta)$.}
+By the Banach-Alaoglu theorem, $F_\varepsilon$ is weak*-compact because it is a weak*-closed subset of the dual unit ball.